Admission to the University

 Transcripts and Application for Graduate Admission

 A copy of the official transcript (and English translation for all foreign language documents) for every college and university the applicant attended is acceptable for the application review process.
 Applicants may upload copies of official transcripts and translations via the online application.
 Uploaded transcripts must be legible; illegible transcripts will not be processed.
-COGS recommends scanning at 600 dpi resolution.
+The College of Graduate Studies recommends scanning at 600 dpi resolution.

 Official transcripts of all college work will be required at the point of admission and must be sent directly to the Graduate Admissions Office.
-Applicants who have already earned a graduate degree from a regionally accredited U.S. institution and are seeking a graduate degree at Idaho will only need to submit official transcripts from the graduate degree granting institution.
+Applicants who have already earned a graduate degree from a regionally accredited U.S. institution that are seeking a graduate degree at Idaho will only need to submit official transcripts from the graduate degree granting institution.
 All documents received as part of the application process become part of the official Graduate Admissions application file.

 Official Academic Credentials for Graduate Students

-Transcripts, mark sheets, grade reports, or examination results, along with degree certificates from all higher education institutions attended, will be required to complete acceptance.
-Graduate admissions accepts electronic transcripts from the National Student Clearinghouse, Parchment, and eSCRIPT-SAFE.
-When sending official transcripts from schools located in non-English-speaking countries, each institution must submit both the English translation plus an original language record.
-Academic Credentials should be sent Express Mail through (FedEx, UPS, or DHL) to the following address: University of Idaho Graduate Admissions Office, 820 Idaho Ave.
+Academic credentials should be sent Express Mail through FedEx, UPS, or DHL to the following address: University of Idaho Graduate Admissions Office, 820 Idaho Ave.
 Morrill Hall 205 Moscow, ID 83844-3019.
 Transcripts sent through U.S. Mail should be sent to University of Idaho Graduate Admissions Office at 875 Perimeter Drive MS3019, Moscow Idaho, 83844-3019.
-Transcripts not sent directly from an institution or are hand delivered in a sealed envelope, stamped and or signed by the appropriate authority may be considered official upon evaluation.
+Transcripts not sent directly from an institution or hand delivered in a sealed envelope, stamped and/or signed by the appropriate authority may be considered official upon evaluation.
 If transcripts are deemed unofficial, then official transcripts must be received before registration opens for subsequent terms, or a registration hold will be placed on the students’ registration.
 Any discrepancies later found between the student-provided/uploaded transcripts and official transcripts will be grounds for immediate dismissal.
 The College of Graduate Studies reserves the right to request a third-party, course-by-course, evaluation of transcripts at any time.
 The cost of the evaluation will be the responsibility of the student.

 Acceptance to the College of Graduate Studies